roastedroot/wasm-java-agents-blueprint/docs/getting-started.md

 This Blueprint leverages [Chicory](https://github.com/dylibso/chicory) to run WebAssembly modules directly within the Java Virtual Machine, enabling you to use multi-language AI agents without the need for external runtime dependencies.

+## Why LangChain4j Works So Well

+LangChain4j has proven to be exceptionally effective for Java-based AI applications, providing seamless integration with both local and cloud-based language models.
+The framework's modular architecture makes it easy to switch between different model providers, while its type-safe API ensures reliable communication with AI services.

+**TinyLlama-1.1B-Chat-v1.0**: A compact model that works well for demo purposes and can run efficiently on development machines.

+**JLama Integration**: The integration with JLama (Java implementation of LLaMA) provides optimized inference and memory management specifically designed for the JVM environment.
+Both JLama and Chicory run entirely within the JVM boundaries, ensuring everything is self-contained within the Java ecosystem.

 ## Prerequisites

 - **System requirements**: